erjank/teaching/guide/README.md

 1. On day 1, show trainees a short clip (3-4 minutes) of someone teaching a lesson and have them give feedback as a group.
 This feedback is organized on two axes: positive versus negative, and content versus presentation.
-The first axis is explained as ``things to be repeated and emphasized'' versus ``things to be improved'', while the second is explained by contrasting people who have good ideas, but can't communicate them (all content, no presentation) with people who speak well, but don't actually have anything to say.
+The first axis is explained as "things to be repeated and emphasized" versus "things to be improved", while the second is explained by contrasting people who have good ideas, but can't communicate them (all content, no presentation) with people who speak well, but don't actually have anything to say.